-Think pair share: Coins & Dice
+Your Turn: Coins & Dice

-Use the sample() function and a monte carlo simulation to estimate the answers to these questions:
+Using the sample() function, conduct a monte carlo simulation to estimate the answers to these questions:

 - If you flipped a coin 3 times in a row, what is the probability that you'll get three "tails" in a row? - If you rolled 2 dice, what is the probability that you'll get "snake-eyes" (two 1's)? - If you rolled 2 dice, what is the probability that you'll get an outcome that sums to 8?